 If a pregnant woman is having an outbreak of genital herpes at the time of childbirth, it can expose the baby to both types of HSV, and may put them at risk for serious complications.

-It is important to understand that someone may not have visible sores or symptoms and still be infected by the virus.
-And they may transmit the virus to others.
+It’s important to understand that someone may not have visible sores or symptoms and still be infected by the virus.
+They may also transmit the virus to others.

 Some of the symptoms associated with this virus include:

 You may also experience symptoms that are similar to the flu.
 These symptoms can include:

 HSV can also spread to the eyes, causing a condition called herpes keratitis.
 This can cause symptoms such as eye pain, discharge, and a gritty feeling in the eye.

 This type of virus is generally diagnosed with a physical exam.
 Your doctor may check your body for sores and ask you about some of your symptoms.

 Your doctor may also request HSV testing.
 This is known as a herpes culture.
 It will confirm the diagnosis if you have sores on your genitals.
 During this test, your doctor will take a swab sample of fluid from the sore and then send it to a laboratory for testing.

 Blood tests for antibodies to HSV-1 and HSV-2 can also help diagnose these infections.
 This is especially helpful when there are no sores present.

 There is currently no cure for this virus.
 Treatment focuses on getting rid of sores and limiting outbreaks.